AnErrupTion/Goldfuscator/README.md

 <br>

 <p align="center">
     <h2>This is only basic obfuscation.
-For better obfuscation, see Noisette Obfuscator, it has a tons of modules and I'm sure you can fix and add some ;)</h2>
+For better obfuscation, see Noisette Obfuscator, it has tons of modules and I'm sure you can fix and add some ;)</h2>
 </p>
 <br>